 Subscriber key pairs are typically generated by the Subscriber.
 Unless stated otherwise in CPS referring to this CPS, private Subscriber keys are generated in accordance to this section.

-Where private keys are stored on smart cards or equivalent chip based hardware, key generation is normally carried out by on-board key generation or generated outside the chip and loaded with a secure vendor specific method.
+Where private keys are stored on smart cards or other tokens holding the key, key generation is normally carried out by onboard key generation or generated outside the chip and loaded with a secure vendor specific method.